 The credit risk exposures of the Company are monitored regularly to ensure that counterparties remain creditworthy, to ensure there is appropriate diversification of counterparties and to ensure that exposures are within approved limits.
-At 31 December 2021, the Company's material credit exposures were to financial institutions (primarily through the investment of shareholder funds) and corporate entities (including external fund managers and reinsurers).
+At 31 December 2023, the Company's material credit exposures were to financial institutions (primarily through the investment of shareholder funds).